 What is the L-1A to Green Card Success Rate?

-While the success rate of changing from an L-1A to an EB-1C green card is exceptionally high, with FY 2024 data showing an approval rate at over 96%, it’s still key to work with an experienced attorney to ensure the complex petition is filed accurately.
+While the success rate of changing from an L-1A to an EB-1C green card is exceptionally high, with FY 2025 data showing an approval rate of 97.08%.
+Despite the high odds, it’s still vital to work with an experienced attorney to ensure the complex petition is filed accurately.

 There are many inherent benefits of the EB visa category, and therefore, it is favorable for many to transfer from L-1A and EB-1C.
 The main benefits are as follows:

-Applicants with L-1A status may also pursue immigration benefits through the general family-based immigration process.
+Applicants with L-1A status may also pursue immigration benefits through the general family-based immigration process through qualifying relatives.

 We recently represented an Irish executive in the chemical and oil industry transitioning from L-1A to EB-1C.
 The case faced a significant challenge when USCIS questioned the U.S. entity’s “ability to pay” and the qualifying relationship between the companies.
 Our team aggressively gathered the necessary evidence, including audited financial statements and detailed organizational charts, to rebut the challenge.
 The result was a full approval of the I-140 petition, successfully securing our client’s path to a Green Card.